themeblvd/theme-blvd-featured-image-link-override/readme.txt

 = 2.0.3 - 12/31/2015 =

+* Fixed: There were some issues in some themes with the first post in certain situations not getting the image link override setting.

 = 2.0.2 - 12/16/2015 =

 * Fixed: Featured image link override should only get applied if the user hasn't set one on the current post already.